mtong1/CNN-MNIST/README.md

 ### Implementation

 The CNN-MNIST project is structured as a series of Python modules that collectively build a convolutional neural network (CNN) designed to classify handwritten digits from the MNIST dataset.
-Below is an overview of the implementation details for each component of the project:
-(The implementation was written and based on [Neural Network from Scratch](https://github.com/TheIndependentCode/Neural-Network/tree/master) by [TheIndependentCode](https://github.com/TheIndependentCode))
+Below is an overview of the implementation details for each component of the project (The implementation was written and based on [Neural Network from Scratch](https://github.com/TheIndependentCode/Neural-Network/tree/master) by [TheIndependentCode](https://github.com/TheIndependentCode)):

 #### Network Initialization